Overview

 Farmers market program

-In 2021, we hosted our 13th annual farmers market season to provide fresh, local produce to community members, patients, visitors and caregivers.
+In 2022, we hosted our 14th annual farmers market season to provide fresh, local produce to community members, patients, visitors and caregivers.
 We hosted markets at Crile Mall on our main campus and at multiple regional hospitals and family health centers.
-To promote accessibility, we offer the USDA’s Supplemental Nutrition Assistance Program (SNAP) and Senior Farmers Market Nutrition Program coupons at our markets.
-Additionally, guests at our markets can park for free up to one hour or more, depending on the location.
-To provide a safe experience for vendors and customers, we continued to operate the market in accordance with CDC guidelines and best practices on COVID-19.
+In addition to local food, our main campus farmers market often includes educational resources, wellness programming, live music and giveaways.
+To promote accessibility, we offer the USDA’s Supplemental Nutrition Assistance Program (SNAP), Senior Farmers Market Nutrition Program coupons and free parking for up to one hour or more depending on the market location.